aiidateam/AEP/0_aep_guidelines/aep_guidelines.md

 | Created    | 19-Mar-2019                                                  |

 ## Background
 The AiiDA ecosystem with its plugins is highly complex and design decisions need centralized and documented dicussion.
+Compare also [PEP-1](https://www.python.org/dev/peps/pep-0001/) for the rational behind introducing enhancement proposals for the python project.

 ## Proposed Enhancement
 The AEP process will be used to propose and discuss new features and design decisions for the AiiDA project.